Graduate Diploma: Specialist Qualification in Habilitation and Disabilities of Sight (Children and Young People)

 This programme provides the opportunity to:

-- gain experience of working in a variety of habilitation settings and environments, with fellow professionals, parents and carers of individual children and with children supported in schools and services
+- gain experience of working in a variety of habilitation settings and environments

 - exit after one year's part-time study with a Graduate Certificate (for those wishing to become habilitation assistants).

 Who is this programme for?

 People who want to become habilitation specialists, directing and implementing mobility and independence work with children and young people from birth to age 25 (see above) who are blind or visually impaired and may have other needs.